MatthewTe/research_paper_implementations/README.md

-# research_paper_implementations
+# Research Paper Implementations
-A repository for all of the notebooks and code used to implement various research papers in Machine Learning.
+A repository for all of the notebooks and code used to implement various research papers in Machine Learning and other Algorithms.
+The repo is structured as follows:

+- (Stock Prediction w/ Machine Learning)[PlaceHolder]
+-